edgedb/edgedb/docs/stdlib/string.rst

                 functions-matching.html#POSIX-SYNTAX-DETAILS

-For convenience, here's a table outlining the different options accepted as the ``flag`` argument to various regular expression
+For convenience, here's a table outlining the different options accepted as the ``flags`` argument to various regular expression functions, or as [embedded options](https://www.postgresql.org/docs/10/functions-matching.html#POSIX-METASYNTAX) in the pattern itself, e.g. `'(?i)fooBAR'`:
-functions:

 .. _string_regexp_flags: